radiantearth/stac-api-spec/core/README.md

     - child -> /catalogs/landsat_8_sr
     - child -> /catalogs/sentinel_2_l2a

-Since the catalogs structure is a directed acyclic graph which allows you to provide numerous different Catalog and Collection graphs reach leaf Items.
+The catalogs structure is a directed graph that allows you to provide numerous different Catalog and Collection graphs to reach leaf Items.
 For example, for a Landsat 8 data product, you may want to allow browsing both by date then path then row, or by path then row then date:

 1. Catalog -> Catalog (product) -> Catalog (date) -> Catalog (path) -> Catalog (row)